 The Shwedagon Pagoda Architecture

 Myanmar’s Shwedagon Pagoda towers above the city giving evidence to the appropriateness of the name of the country as The Golden Land.
 The Shwedagon is coated in gold leaf and plates, and precious stones.

 It is surrounded by hundreds of small pagodas, shrines, halls, Buddha images, and statues that show the influence of Hinduism upon Buddhism.
 The pagoda precinct encompasses shrines to the Nat spirits, the animist spirits integrated into the syncretic religious practices of Burmese people.

 Religious structures such as this are called Zedi (စေတီ) which is a Sanskrit word meaning a “heap.”
-Zedi were constructed for the purposes of meditation.
-In Southeast Asia, Zedi are known as Stupa or Pagoda and they house “relics.”
+Zedi was constructed for the purposes of meditation.
+In Southeast Asia, Zedi is known as Stupa or Pagoda and they house “relics.”
 That is, body parts or items belonging to the current Buddha, Gautama, or, in the case of the Shwedagon Pagoda, relics from all four Buddhas that have existed in the four Buddhist eras to date.
 This is what makes the Shwedagon such a sacred site for Buddhists.

 Like all pagodas, the Shwedagon Pagoda is a physical three-dimensional map of Buddhist cosmology.
 Essentially this means that Buddhist temples are created in tiers, with each tier higher and smaller than the previous one.
 The number of tiers is always a number of significance in Buddhism, and yet all such numbers have their origins in earlier religious beliefs and practices.

 Pagodas are meant to be viewed and experienced as a pilgrim seeking Enlightenment.
 Walking without shoes, pilgrims ascend steps to reach the pagoda platform.
-There are some pagoda platforms in Myanmar forbidden to women and this shows the Buddhist belief that male humans have a higher karma than women and are closer to achieving Enlightenment.
-Walking up the stairs is a way of metaphorically leaving the mundane or everyday (non-sacred) world behind.
+There are some pagoda platforms in Myanmar forbidden to women and this shows the Buddhist belief that male humans have higher karma than women and are closer to achieving Enlightenment.
+Walking up the stairs is a way of metaphorically leaving the mundane or every day (non-sacred) world behind.

 Pagodas are all about height.
 The pagoda represents the axis of the world, the Axis Mundi, and reaches towards the heavens and Enlightenment.
 Pagodas should be circumnavigated in a clockwise fashion.